ahetashamXDeadline/GMeet-AttendanceBot/README.md

 # Automate Attendance for Google Meet

-A Chrome extension designed to streamline participation in online classes.
-It automates attendance submission through chat code detection and uses AI-like caption monitoring to detect verbal roll-calls.
+This Chrome extension is designed to streamline participation in online classes.
+It automates attendance submission through chat code detection and monitoring Gmeet captions to detect verbal roll-calls pattern.

 **Background:**